TechGardens/gardens.github.io/_posts/2024-05-17-missing_values_conditional_expectation.md

 ## Conclusions

-In the article, it was shown that using mean value for missing value replacement can compromise data's integrity.
-Therefore, it might be needed to use different approach like conditional expectation.
-Conditional expectation is a method which uses context (values of correlated variables) to fill the blank spaces in a dataset.
-It was shown that conditional expectation can reduce missing value guessing error.
-If you would like dive deeper into the idea you can explore the code in Python notebook on repository  <d-cite key="repo"></d-cite>.
+The article highlights the importance of addressing missing values in datasets and the potential drawbacks of using simplistic methods like mean value replacement.
+In response, it introduces conditional expectation as a more sophisticated approach, leveraging the context provided by correlated variables to fill in missing data.
+Through empirical testing, it demonstrates that conditional expectation can effectively reduce guessing errors compared to mean value replacement, thereby enhancing the integrity of the dataset.

+For those interested in delving deeper into this concept, the Python notebook available in the repository <d-cite key="repo"></d-cite> provides a comprehensive exploration of the methodology and its implementation.
+By embracing methods like conditional expectation, analysts can better preserve the integrity of their data and extract more accurate insights from complex datasets.